eflautt/ga-data-science/lessons/lesson-15/readme.md

 #### Moving Averages
  A _moving average_ replaces each data point with an average of _k_ consecutive data points in time.
 Typically this is k/2 data points prior to and following a given time point, but could also be the _k_ preceding timepoints.
 This is also referred to as the 'rolling' average.
 Our measure of average could be a median or a mean.

+ The formula for a rolling _mean_ is below:

  ![](assets/images/single_moving_avg_fit.gif)

 **Check:** What would a moving (rolling) mean indicate vs. a moving (rolling)median.

+A rolling mean would average all values in the window, but can be skewed by outliers (extremely small or large values).
+This may be useful if we are looking to identify atypical periods or we want evaluate these odd periods.
+For example, we do want to reward holiday periods or more negatively view slumps or closures.
+The rolling median would provide the 50% percentile value for the period and perhaps more representative of a 'typical' day.

 In the following plot from FiveThirtyEight, they have plotted the 30-day moving average of the Economic Uncertainty Index.